Consortium Releases Chronic Absenteeism Report: Executive Summary | Consortium of Florida Education Foundations

-The research reveals five critical findings that fundamentally challenge conventional thinking about attendance interventions:
+The research reveals five key findings that fundamentally challenge conventional thinking about attendance interventions:

 1. Understanding the Evidence Base Is Necessary but Not Sufficient.
 While the research literature on chronic absenteeism is extensive and provides critical insights, knowing what the research says does not automatically translate into successful implementation.
 Districts must master both the evidence base and implementation realities.